 The great thing about waking up super early and arriving before sunrise (other than the sunrise and the setting itself) is that you’ll beat the bus crowds, who will arrive just after the sun.
 This gives you a chance to marvel at the area, before getting in and exploring its intricacies without the main crowds, but still crowds.
 After you’ve had your fill, it may feel like a while since you’ve taken a hike, luckily, nearby there’s Huayna Picchu, which can be a little challenging, but has its own Inca ruins as well as a new perspective of the Lost City.
 All that trekking and all those ruins… You may need to head back to get the train back to Cusco for an egg whites based cocktail.

 If you have the time, another major port of call in Peru is the Amazonian city of Iquitos.
 The main purpose for visiting this part of Peru, a four-hour flight from Cusco, is to explore the Amazon jungle.
 You’ll be able to find a trip to suit you: a river tour down the Amazon, a day in the jungle, a few days camping, or even a week with just a machete and a hammock.
 The choice is yours, but if you’ve made the journey up here, try to do as much as possible.
 Another reason people visit Iquitos is its status as an ayahuasca retreat centre.
 Ayahuasca is a psychedelic made from local plants, legal in Peru, which claim to have the ability to offer life changing experiences.
+This is the best and secured online shop to buy golden teachers mushroom online overnight cheap without prescription.
 You are recommended to follow a strict diet, including no salt, sugar, or sex, before the shaman takes you through the ritual.
 These experiences come as a nightly occurrence or as part of a week-long retreat, but should be approached with caution and diligent research.

 Having only covered a few places on a map so large, it is impossible to leave Peru without yearning for a hasty return.
 From the arid deserts and sand dunes to the luscious jungle vegetation, there really is something for everyone.
 A relaxing beach holiday, a rich cultural experience, hiking through the highlands, or a mix of all three will ensure your experience will provide you with memories to last a lifetime.